Raydius/mcp-cm360/memory-bank/activeContext.md

 - Created a comprehensive API development guide with best practices
 - Updated productContext.md with development guidelines
 - Refactored MCP server implementation to follow modular architecture:
-  - Created src/mcp/auth/googleAuth.ts for authentication
-  - Created src/mcp/resources/ directory with modular resource implementations
-  - Created src/mcp/tools/ directory with modular tool implementations
+  - Created directory structure for src/mcp/auth/, src/mcp/resources/, and src/mcp/tools/
   - Updated main mcpServer.ts to use the new modular components

 ## Open Questions